 Message from the Interim Dean

 It is my pleasure to have the opportunity to introduce you to the WellStar College of Health and Human Services.
 The WellStar College is a dynamic and diverse academic component of Kennesaw State University.
-The WellStar College of Health and Human Services is composed of four academic units, plus the Center for Health Promotion and Wellness, the Academy for Inclusive Learning and Social Growth, and the Institute of Culinary Sustainability and Hospitality.
+The WellStar College of Health and Human Services is composed of five academic units, plus the Center for Health Promotion and Wellness and the Academy for Inclusive Learning and Social Growth.
 However, the WellStar College is greater than a collection of units.
 It is a College on the move making significant contributions to excellence in education, community service (both locally and globally), and scholarship.
 These contributions are possible due to the strong and dedicated faculty and staff that form the essence of the College.
 Let me now give you a brief overview of the WellStar College and some of our many impressive achievements.

 The Academic Departments